top of page

 When prescriptions go through a third party like Chewy, it can cause delays, errors, or confusion in communication between your vet, the pharmacy, and you.

-Your vet’s office pharmacy can typically fill prescriptions much faster and more accurately, ensuring your pet gets what they need without waiting days for corporate red tape.
+Your vet’s office pharmacy can typically fill prescriptions much faster and more accurately.
+This ensures your pet gets what they need without waiting days for corporate red tape.

 Dr. Ashley Love stands at Las Vegas Cat Hospital.
 The image shows a modern lobby with a round desk.
 Text: "Made with Love".